 New Mexico is blessed with plentiful natural resources making it a large net exporter of energy.
 Total energy generated within the state in 2012 was 2,316.1 trillion Btu.
 Mineral extraction has been the primary, sustained economic driver for the state for at least 150 years.
 The oil and gas sector alone returns more than $2 billion in taxes and other revenue to the state annually.
-Mining employs more than 27,000 statewide.
+Mining and related industries employ more than 28,000 statewide.

 The San Juan Basin, located in northwest New Mexico and southwest Colorado, is the largest proven natural gas reserve in the country.
 This 26,000 square mile geologic feature is a major source of oil and gas, and it provides approximately 70% of the gas produced in New Mexico.